sengsgx/seng-gosrv/README.md

 ```

 ## Limitations
-The SENG Go-Server prototype does not yet support the following features of the SENG Server:
+The SENG Go-Server prototype does not yet support the following features of the [SENG Server](https://github.com/sengsgx/sengsgx/tree/master/seng_server):
 * SENG Netfilter Extension support
 * Automatic Port Shadowing (unlikely to be added)
-* a clean, graceful shutdown process and timeouts for established application tunnels
+* a clean, graceful shutdown process

-Furhter limitations:
+Further limitations:
 * Tests are rudimentary / just serve as placeholders
 * SGX certificate checks currently consider any certificate of the chain, not only the leaf certificate
+* Missing timeouts for established application tunnels